 Civilian Convoy Hijacked in Iraq

-He said he had no new details on the attack, adding that British forces were working with Iraqis to determine what happened.
-He would not say whether U.S. forces were involved.
+Whitman said he had no new details on the attack, adding that British forces were working with Iraqis to determine what happened.
+U.S. officials are also looking into the incident, according to the official.

 Italy formally handed over security responsibility of the southern Dhi Qar Province to Iraqi forces in late September, and British troops handed over control of the adjacent southern Muthana province in July.